 The planting distance will depend on the type you have chosen.
 Some grow bigger heads than others so spacing will differ.
 As a general rule, plant standard roses at around 1 metre (3ft) apart.
 This distance will give most varieties a little separation.

-Standard roses are all grafted, often at 90 cm, although the new trend is for miniature types, grated at 60cm.
+Standard roses are all grafted, often at 90 cm, although the new trend is for miniature types, grafted at 60cm.
 These smaller types are well suited to growing in containers in courtyard and on patio areas.

 Standard rose supports or Rings.